xz-stjude/MitoEdit/README.md

 #### 1. Clone the repository:
 ```
 git clone <repository-url.git>
-cd <repository-directory>
+cd mitoedit
 ```
-#### 2. Set Up the Conda Environment:
+#### 2. Set Up And Activate the Conda Environment:
 * To create and activate the conda environment, you can use the provided `environment.yml` file.
 ```
 conda env create -f environment.yml
 conda activate run_talen_env
 ```
-- You can also make your conda environment using the following step.
+- You can also create the conda environment manually using the following step.
 ```
 conda create -n run_talen_env python=2.7.18 biopython=1.70
 conda activate run_talen_env